swyxio/ai-notes/Monthly Notes/Feb 2024 notes.md

 - OpenAI Sora - [official blog](https://openai.com/sora)
 	- [lead author credits](https://x.com/sama/status/1758193609927721350?s=20)
 	- [sama showing demos in response to user prompts](https://x.com/sama/status/1758193792778404192?s=20)
+		- and on openai tiktok ([dog](https://x.com/venturetwins/status/1759984752206196961?s=20), [pizza](https://www.tiktok.com/@openai/video/7337782565870357803?_r=1&_t=8k3QSuBFQhW))
+	- ylecun hating on world model analogies as usual [https://twitter.com/ylecun/status/1759486703696318935](https://twitter.com/ylecun/status/1759486703696318935 "https://twitter.com/ylecun/status/1759486703696318935")
+		- Modeling the world for action by generating pixel is as wasteful and doomed to failure as the largely-abandoned idea of "analysis by synthesis".
+		- If your goal is to train a world model for recognition or planning, using pixel-level prediction is a terrible idea.
+Generation happens to work for text because text is discrete with a finite number of symbols.
+Dealing with uncertainty in the prediction is easy in such settings.
+Dealing with prediction uncertainty in high-dimension continuous sensory inputs is simply intractable.
+That's why generative models for sensory inputs are doomed to failure.
 - ChatGPT got new memory and new controls https://news.ycombinator.com/item?id=39360724
 	- [uses a new bio tool](https://x.com/simonw/status/1757629263338209584?s=20)
 - gpt-3.5-turbo-0125